-Farewell speech, made at the UK Finance Personal Banking Conference
+Farewell speech, made at the UK Finance Retail Banking Conference

 I'm very grateful to UK Finance for giving me this platform.